swamulism/game_libs_rs/design.md

 ???

 ### Art Style
 16x16 pixel art.
-ENDESGA 32 or DawnBringer 32 Palette. <- should graphics size be static or dynamic?
+ENDESGA 32 or DawnBringer 32 Palette.

-Or (kingdom rush / dungelot) esq graphics
+Tiles and items are 16x16

+Creatures are dynamic size

 ## Mechanics